— DAY 1 —

 Let’s Talk in the Chat

-2. Self-Reflection: What did the "test" reveal to you today?
+Self-Reflection: What did the "self-assessment" reveal to you today?

 Please Read: